-Baking a Fool of Myself: Lessons in Politics and Rum Resin Balls
+Baking a Fool of Myself: Rum Resin Balls

 From selling pot cookies on a nude beach to owning two candy stores, happiness is a currency for Watermelon.
 So, why enter the miserable arena of politics?
 To make a difference.
 Watermelon emerged from that arena defeated, yet wiser and undeterred.

 I ran for Vancouver city council in a by-election and lost.
 I came in sixth place out of nine candidates.